ajfdez/TrimWheel/README.md

 ## HARDWARE SETUP

-Arduino UNO or Leonardo like board, a rotary encoder and a push button.
+Arduino UNO or Leonardo like board, and a rotary encoder.

 The rotary encoder pins DT and CLK are connected to Pin 2 and Pin 3 of the Arduino board.
 The GND Pin goes to any Arduino GND pin.